PREreview/documentation/resources/guidelines.md

-# How to write a PREreview
+# How to write a prereview

 At PREreview, we believe *all* researchers should be able to engage in honest and respectful conversations around emerging scientific output.
 Peer review is a foundamental aspect of being a researcher.
 However, formal training in it is uncommon and varies in quality.

-ADD PARAGRAPH ABOUT SHADOW PEER REVIEW AND CITE GARY MCDOWWELL ET AL. 2019

-To help you with the composition of your PREreview, here are 5 basic tips:
+To help you with the composition of your prereview, here are 5 basic tips:

 1. Be respectful
 2. Be constructive